The terrestrial fauna

 The necessary protection of the Tunisian biodiversity

 Tunisia is an integral part of the Mediterranean landscape.
 A genuine environmental culture has emerged, on which the well-being of present and future generations depends.
 While the countryside is affected by ecological problems to a lesser extent, the outskirts of major cities such as Tunis and Sfax are very concerned by pollution, notably with a landfill crisis in Sfax that pits residents against the state.
 The latter is therefore striving to harmonize environmental protection and economic development.
-The Ministry of the Environment and its supervisory bodies are now faced with new environmental emergencies, following a slackening of focus due to the crises of the last decade.
+Today, the Ministry of the Environment and its supervisory bodies are faced with new environmental emergencies, following the slackening response to the crises of the last decade.

-Priority issues include the fight against pollution and insect nuisance in the sebkhas, waste management with progressive recycling and reclamation, adaptation to climate change, and a focus on sustainable development in all sectors.
+Priority issues include the fight against pollution and insect nuisance in the sebkhas, waste management with progressive recycling and reclamation, adaptation to climate change, and prioritizing sustainable development in all sectors.